People

 Postdoctoral Researcher

-Kaela joined the INSCONS project as a PhD candidate in February 2020.
-Originally from Australia, Kaela has a Bachelor of Science majoring in Environmental and Marine Science from the University of Western Australia and an Erasmus Mundus Master of Environmental Science, Policy and Management (MESPOM).
+Kaela Slavik was part of the INSCONS project from 2020 until 2023.
+Kaela has a Bachelor of Science majoring in Environmental and Marine Science from the University of Western Australia and an Erasmus Mundus Master of Environmental Science, Policy and Management (MESPOM).
 Before moving to the Netherlands, Kaela worked for two years at the international sustainability research platform Future Earth.

-International scientific consortia are complex organisations whose research underpins the science-based solutions that society needs to achieve global sustainability.
-Kaela wants to better understand how the structure and coordination of these organisations help or hinder their ability to achieve their objectives.
+As part of the INSCONS team, Keala investigated how the structure and coordination of these organisations help or hinder their ability to achieve their objectives.
 Kaela is excited about the potential of the INSCONS project to inform and shape international collaborations in science in the future.
 Within the INSCONS project, Kaela focuses on the TLS case study and is supervised by Professor Simcha Jong, at the Science-Based Business group, and Professor Marja Spierenburg at the Institute of Cultural Anthropology and Development Sociology.

 Kaela Slavik